-These first three levels, or age classes, are those that establish a forum for teaching fundamentals and basic racing skills and for having fun.
+This first level establishes a forum for teaching fundamentals and basic racing skills and for having fun.

-These younger athletes race at an instructional level.
-Racecourses are basic and are set to test a range of fundamental skills with an emphasis on fun and improvement of fundamental skiing and racing skills.
+These younger athletes compete at an instructional level.
+Racecourses are basic and are set to test a range of fundamental skills.
+There is an emphasis on fun and improvement of fundamental skiing and racing skills.